-Board member Name: Bergþór Baldvinsson First elected: March 2020 Education and experience: Bergþór has been the CEO of Nesfiskur since 1979.
+Name: Bergþór Baldvinsson First elected: March 2020 Education and experience: Bergþór has been the CEO of Nesfiskur since 1979.
 Nesfiskur is a family-owned company that Bergþór and his parents stated in 1975.
 Working at Nesfiskur since a teenager, Bergþór has familiarized himself with every aspect of the industry.
 The small family company has grown constantly from the beginning, today Nesfiskur and its subsidiaries employ around 400 people.
 Bergþór has been a board member of various companies and pension funds for the past two decades.
 Member of board or manangement Bergþór is a board member of FSM hf, Umbúðamiðlun hf, Nesfiskur ehf and companies within Nesfiskur Group.
-Nesfiskur ehf, owned by Bergþór and his family, holds 312,304,386 shares.
+Nesfiskur ehf, owned by Bergþór and his family, holds 322,304,000 shares.
 Nesfiskur is also a large supplier of seafood to the Company.
-Board member Name: Ingunn Agnes Kro First elected: February 2019 as an alternate board member and as a board member from March 2020 Education and experience: Ingunn is the former general manager of Jarðvarmi slhf., an entity holding the Icelandic pension funds' investment in HS Orka, energy producer and provider.
-Previously Ingunn was a Director of Administration and Communication at Skeljungur hf., a company listed on Nasdaq Iceland, heading internal and external communication, incl. legal matters, marketing, public relations and human resources, and before that the company's general counsel, compliance officer and secretary to the board.
-Ingunn holds a B.A. and M.A. degree in law and an MBA from the University of Iceland, as well as being a certified district court attorney and securities broker.
-Member of board or manangement Ingunn is currently the chairman of RARIK ohf. (the state's electricity grid company), a board member of Sjóvá Almennar tryggingar hf. (insurance company), Freyja slhf. (private equity fund) and the Wetlands fund (environmental NGO).
-Shareholdings in the Company as at 31.12.2023 and other interest related to large shareholders, competitors, customers or suppliers None suppliers

 Board member Name: Halldór Leifsson First elected: March 2020 Education and experience: Halldór is Marketing and Sales Director at Fisk Seafood ehf.
 He has worked in the seafood industry since 1990, in all the key segments including management of production, fleet, sales, office, finance and in the role of deputy MD and MD.
 Halldor holds a degree in Fishery Technology from the Technical University of Iceland and has studied Business Management in the University of Reykjavík and business courses in University of Iceland.
 Member of board or manangement Halldór is the main owner and board member of the company Haf- sjór ráðgjöf slf.
 Fisk Seafood, the employer of Halldor, holds 362,906,903 shares.
 Fisk Seafood is also a large supplier of seafood to the Company.
-Name: Guðmundur Kristjánsson First elected: November 2023 as alternate board member Education and experience: Guðmundur is a CEO of Brim hf, previously the CEO of Útgerðarfélagið Tjandur ehf and Managing Director of Kristján Guðmundsson hf.
-Guðmundur holds a degree in Business and marketing from the Salem State College in USA and a degree in Fishery Technology from the Technical University of Iceland.
-Member of board or manangement Guðmundur is a board member of Brim hf. and related companies.
-Brim hf., holds 350.246.206 shares.
-Brim hf. are also a large supplier of seafood to the Company.